eohjelle/quereada/README.md

 ### Configuration

-Both the API keys and feed configuration are located in the `userData` folder, which defaults to `~/.config/quereada` on Linux, `~/Library/Application Support/quereada` on macOS, and `AppData\Roaming\quereada` on Windows.
-Specifically, it will look for the following files:
+Quereada looks for keys and feed configuration in the `userData` folder, which defaults to `~/.config/quereada` on Linux, `~/Library/Application Support/quereada` on macOS, and `AppData\Roaming\quereada` on Windows.
+Specifically, Quereada will look for the following files in the `userData` folder:

-- `api_keys.json`
+- `keys.json`
 - `quereada.config.ts`

 See the sections below for more information about what each file is for.